feedzai/pdb/README.md

 # PDB

-PulseDB is a database-mapping software library writtem in Java, it provides a transparent access and manipulation to a great variety of database implementations.
+PulseDB is a database-mapping software library written in Java, it provides a transparent access and manipulation to a great variety of database implementations.
 PDB provides a DSL that covers most of SQL functionalities and allows to easily integrate persistence into your projects and modules.